CoCoNut-UvA/coconut/docs/source/codegen.rst

 You then have to define it.
 If no func is specified, the pass name will be used, with the uid as a prefix, if no uid is specified only the pass name is used.
-Thus, the previous pass, without a func defined, would be declared as:
+Thus, the previous pass without a func defined would be declared as:

 .. code-block:: C